turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 near view --accountId [ARTIST-ID] dev-1610108148519-8579413 get_market_price '{"token_id": "[TOKEN_ID]"}'
 ```

-It should returns the price that we've just set previously using `add_to_market` which is 1 N.
+It should return the price that we've just set previously using `add_to_market` which is 1 N.

 ### Buy an NFT

-This time, we'll be using another account beside 'artist' which we called the collector `COLLECTOR_ID`. 'collector' can buy the listed NFT by calling the function `buy` that requires `[TOKEN_ID]` as its parameter.
-This time we add `--amount` to buy the NFT, which is usually called attachedDeposit and we attach 1 NEAR as it is the listed price needed to buy the NFT.
+This time, we'll be using the other account you created, let's call this account the collector `COLLECTOR_ID`.
+The collector can buy the listed NFT by calling the function `buy` which requires `[TOKEN_ID]` as its parameter.
+This time we add `--amount` to buy the NFT and we attach 1 N as it is the listed price needed to buy the NFT.

-Before we buy the NFT, let's just take a note at the current balance of the artist and collector accounts using NEAR CLI command below:
+Before we buy the NFT, let's just take note of the current balance of the artist and collector using the NEAR CLI command below:

 ```bash
 near state [ACCOUNT_ID]
 ```

-You can replace the `[ACCOUNT_ID]` with `[ARTIST_ID]` or `[COLLECTOR_ID]` and it will returns something like this:
+You can replace the `[ACCOUNT_ID]` with `[ARTIST_ID]` or `[COLLECTOR_ID]` and it will return something like this:

 ```
 {